Requirements for Majors and Minors

 Courses Taught in English

 The department also teaches a number of courses in English from different sections.
 They afford students, who do not have advanced proficiency in the language, the opportunity to become acquainted with the cultures associated with the languages we teach and expose them to interdisciplinary perspectives.
-All these carry Linfield Curriculum (LC) designations in areas such as Global Pluralisms, Creative Studies, Individuals and Societies and Vital Past.
-Sample courses include the following: all courses from the Francophone African Studies program including Cinema, civilization, and literature, all with CS and GP designations; German civilization and film; Japanese literature and civilization; Chinese film, Spanish civilization and classes offered during Jan term abroad.
-Please check individual sections for more detailed information on class number and LC designations.
+All these carry Linfield Curriculum (LC) designations in areas such as Global Pluralisms, Creative Studies, Individuals Systems, Societies, and Vital Past.
+Sample courses include the following: all courses from the Francophone African Studies program including Cinema, civilization, and literature, all with CS and GP designations; German civilization and film; Many of the interdisciplinary courses for the Global Cultural Studies major including the introductory class GLCS 240; Japanese literature and civilization; Chinese film, Spanish civilization and classes offered during January Term abroad.
+Please check individual language sections for more detailed information on course number and LC designations.